 Take every situation and turn it into an opportunity.

 Stop saying no!
 Instead, say, “Here's what we can do..."

-I’ll be honest.
-I’ve had my fill of consultants who want to bring the hammer down, just so you know who’s in control here.
+I'll be honest.
+I've had my fill of professionals who want to bring the hammer down just so we know who's in control.
 A client will ask them something, perhaps completely innocently, not knowing that they are asking a lot.
-The ask goes way outside the scope of services the consultant has clearly defined in their service agreement or engagement letter.
+The ask goes way outside the scope of services the professional has clearly defined in their service agreement or engagement letter.
 So, how dare this client ask for this without offering to pay more?

 The Power of "No."

 No is a great answer when someone is offering you a product or service that merely represents a distraction.
 An answer of "no" will help keep you focused.

 Yes is a great answer to give when it comes to clients.
 It tells them that you are their partner and you are there to help them, no matter what.

 An answer of yes can come in many forms.
 For example, if you are offering consulting services, and a client is asking you for help that goes beyond that, you can say yes--but with a qualification.